Residents' handbook and purchaser’s information pack

 While the Scheme Manager is unable to provide any personal care to you, lift you, or administer medication, he/she will be able to advise you on services that are available to you to enable you to obtain the necessary help and assistance.

-Other matters concerning the
+Other matters concerning the Scheme Manager

-The Scheme Manager will not normally be expected to be available outside of normal working hours.
+The Scheme Manager won't normally be expected to be available outside of normal working hours.
 Occasionally the Scheme Manager may be involved in dealing with an emergency situation that will involve extra work over and above usual working hours, or may be involved in residents’ social activities outside of working hours.
 In such cases, time off in lieu would be granted in line with usual contract of employment conditions.

 Our repairs service includes:

 - A response repairs service including a 24-hour emergency repairs service